 Tauranga Boys' College is the school of choice for students who want to reach their potential in sport.
 Tauranga Boys' College Titans Sport is committed to providing opportunities for participation, sporting excellence, and a positive competitive environment where students are encouraged to expand their knowledge of all aspects of sport.
-All boys who participate in sport are considered a 'Titan'.
 The Titans Sport Trust supports sport within the College.